About Jamie Juda

 My specialty is behavior modification with a focus on aggression.
 For this reason I have always taken a scientific approach to training.
 I regularly seek continuing education opportunities via professional courses, conferences, seminars and reading.
 I’ve also created this video which explains why you won’t see anything in any of my social media channels on dogs with aggression or anxiety disorders.

 I understand busy households.
-I share my house with a husband, three kids, and four dogs.
-My furry pups include three Newfoundlands (Bear, Koda, and Lolli) and a Pomeranian named Missy.
-Koda is a big love bug who provides emotional support and Best Buddy duty for my autistic son.
+I share my house with a husband, three kids, and three dogs.
+My furry pups include two Newfoundlands (Koda, and Lolli) and a Pomeranian named Missy.

 Nothing is better than a home where all two- and four-legged family members fire on all cylinders, and I can’t wait to help create that household harmony for you.